fioan89/sourcesync/README.md

 sourcesync
 ==========
-Source Synchronizer is a powerful plugin for performing one-way file synchronization for your Intellij Idea and Pycharm projects.
+Source Synchronizer is a powerful plugin for performing one-way file synchronization for PhpStorm, IntelliJ IDEA and Pycharm projects.
 It synchronizes the remote target so that it will match your local project.
 It features **SFTP**, **SCP**, **FTP** and **FTPS** protocol support.

 Installation
 ------------